gn1e/Ice/README.md

 - [X] IP Bans
 - [ ] Anti-skid

-And please leave my credits in Emergancy Notices or at least in the news tab.
+And please leave my credits in Emergency Notices or at least in the news tab.

 Credits: